By Adeline Ong

 Ever since I saw snow monkeys bathing in a hot spring on the cover of a magazine six years ago, I have wanted to see them live in person.
 When I finally had the opportunity to see the monkeys, it was more amazing than I imagined.
-For a sneak peek, see the snow monkeys via this live cam.

 The snow monkeys live in a protected park called, Jigokudani (Hell’s Valley) Yaenkoen, located in Yamanouchi town in Yokoyu River Valley, Nagano Prefecture in northern Japan.
 There is a hike to the park entrance, where you pay 500 yen, and then hike some more to the hot spring where the snow monkeys spend their time.

 The best time to view the snow monkeys is in the winter after snow has fallen and covered the grounds, usually in January or February.
 So, be prepared for the cold and snowy, wet conditions.
 It was snowing and windy when I went, but seeing the monkeys was well worth braving the elements.
 Definitely dress warmly and wear shoes or boots that will keep your feet warm and dry as the walking path can get muddy, slushy, and slippery depending on the weather, snow melting in the sun, or amount of foot traffic.
 Some people wore crampons on their shoes to improve traction on the snow and ice.
 Along the path, there are little signs pointing out other birds and wildlife that you might be lucky enough to see as you walk through the park.